-Deposits with financial institutions in the state of Indiana at year-end were entirely insured by the Federal Deposit Insurance Corporation (FDIC) or by the Indiana Public Deposit Insurance Fund (IPDIF).
+Deposits with financial institutions in the state of Indiana at year-end were entirely insured by the Federal Deposit Insurance Corporation (FDIC) or by the Indiana Public Deposit Insurance Fund (IPDIF), unless otherwise noted in the next paragraph.
 This includes any deposit accounts issued or offered by a qualifying financial institution.
 Accordingly, all deposits in excess of FDIC levels are covered by the IPDIF and considered collateralized.